 - See our Links for some useful links for campaigners.

 “The oceans are already rising.
 Either we sink, separately, or swim, together.”
-(Colin Blakemore, distinguished scientist, Patron of the British Humanist Association and of Humanists for a Better World)
+(Colin Blakemore, distinguished scientist, Patron of Humanists UK and of Humanists for a Better World)

 “Peace is one of the fundamental criteria for the long term survival of the human species and should be a concern of all Humanists.”
 (International Humanist and Ethical Union)